bobthehuman/discord-stuff/README.md

-hides user list and channel list untill you hover over or click on them. you can adjust the size and transition speeds in the theme file
+hides user list and channel list untill you hover over them. you can adjust the size and transition speeds in the theme file

 minimized